“If I told you what it takes to reach the highest high you’d laugh and say nothin’s that simple” – The Who

 In a previous post I wrote about Abraham Maslow’s belief that we all start out with the potential for self-actualization and then get it “knocked out” of us.
 I also explained why self-actualization is both as simple as The Who knew it was, yet unknowable and unnowable for 99+% of us.

-While checking out quotes to add to the post, I considered lyrics from The Who‘s rock-opera Tommy.
-The Who’s lyrics proved so spot-on that a pleasurable dopamine hit convinced me to feature them in a second post about self-actualization.
+While checking out quotes to add to the earlier post I considered lyrics from The Who‘s rock-opera Tommy.
+The Who’s lyrics proved so spot-on that a pleasurable dopamine hit convinced me to feature them in a follow-up post about self-actualization.

 What The Who Knew